samuela/sshenanigans/README.md

 ## Gatekeeper API

-There are three types of requests sent to The Gatekeeper: `Auth`, `Shell`, and `Exec`.
+There are four types of requests sent to The Gatekeeper: `Auth`, `Shell`, `Exec`, and `LocalPortForward`.
 The Gatekeeper will receive one request per invocation.
 The Gatekeeper should exit with status zero in nominal operation, even when rejecting requests.
 Exiting in a non-zero status code will cause sshenanigans to produce an error and reject the request.

+The Gatekeeper may implement handling for any subset of the request types, but should always terminate.
+A malformed or missing response will be interpreted as a rejection of the request by sshenanigans.

 Every request includes `client_address` and `client_id` fields. `client_address` is the IP address and port of the client. `client_id` is a unique identifier for the client and can be useful for tracking a client across multiple requests.
 Note however that a single user or machine may maintain multiple connections, each with their own `client_id`, in the same way that you may have multiple browser tabs connected to the same website.